 A Refreshing Change

 Delhi is one major city in India that has still not completely succumbed to the onslaught of fancy malls and departmental stores.
-The spirit of the Delhi comes alive in its traditional markets, but if you think you've already been to Chandni Chowk far too many times, you can consider the markets on the other side of Yamuna, that is, in East Delhi.
+The spirit of Delhi comes alive in its traditional markets, but if you think you've already been to Chandni Chowk far too many times, you can consider the markets on the other side of Yamuna, that is, in East Delhi.

 The Lal Quarter Market, along with other nearby markets such as the one in Laxmi Nagar, displays similar characteristics.
 They are located among comparatively more spacious locations with broader roads and cleaner surroundings.
-The old world, colonial charm of Old Delhi is missing here, however, a very different endearing feel of the pre-liberalization era is still quite palpable.
-While multinational fast food chains have made their presence felt here too, the Lal Quarter Market still makes you feel more like you're at a vibrant village fair rather than a professional, urban marketplace.
+The old world, the colonial charm of Old Delhi is missing here, however, a very different endearing feel of the pre-liberalization era is still quite palpable.
+While multinational fast-food chains have made their presence felt here too, the Lal Quarter Market still makes you feel more like you're at a vibrant village fair rather than a professional, urban marketplace.